Sage-Bionetworks/amp-workflows/amp-rnaseq_reprocessing/amp-rnaseq_reprocess-workflow/README.md

 #### Single End Sequencing Reads

 To run the workflow using datasets that contain single end sequencing reads, follow the above directions but replace `main-paired.cwl` with `main-single.cwl`

-### Development

-Use the `run-tests.sh` script to run tests.
-This script runs the [cwltest tool](https://github.com/common-workflow-language/cwltest/) inside a Docker container.